utkarshcmu/grafana.org/content/blog/2017-07-21-timeshift-ep5.md

 <br />

 <h4>This week's MVC (Most Valuable Contributor)</h4>
+Open source software can't thrive without the contributions from the community.
 Each week we'll recognize a Grafana contributor and thank them for all of their PRs, bug reports and feedback.
-Many of the fixes and improvements come from our fantastic community!

 <div class="blog-plugin">
 	<div class="row row--md-gutters blog-plugin-grid">